 Yanique: Brilliant.
 So, basically trying to save someone time.

 Daniel agreed and shared that if you’re right now busy, you’re an entrepreneur.
 And he constantly thinks if he had more time, He could do anything.
 And that’s kind of what they hope, is that their customers are thinking, “Okay, I need help.
 I know I need help.
 My team needs help.
-We’re struggling in this.
+We’re struggling with this.
 We’re struggling with the implementation of clients or we’re struggling with the setting of expectations or we need more help with our digital brand.”
 Whatever your need is, their job is in this process is to help you buy some of that time back.

 And to the second question, customer experience.
-What they believe in in terms of the team for a customer experience team is that many of the things that your customers are experiencing can be helped with a Virtual Assistant.
+What they believe in terms of the team for customer experience is that many of the things that your customers are experiencing can be helped with a Virtual Assistant.
 So, they believe in a blended model where some of your people are in the US and then some are in their case, they’re in the Philippines.
 And maybe half of your customer experience team is in the Philippines.

 And because of that blended model, not only are you saving money, but you’re able to cover the 24/7 if you need it, weekends, evenings, and also have multiple people on the staff.
 So it’s not just a small team, you can actually build a fairly large team and be cost-effective about it.

 Concerns of Culture Fit When Integrating a Virtual Assistant